 Wrought iron fence repair is a fairly simple undertaking that can beautify your home and property and make your iron fence seem new again.
-Iron fencing is definitely subject to weather, time and corrosion.
+Iron fencing is definitely vulnerable to weather, time, and corrosion.
 Your fence will eventually become rusted and may even be cracked in certain places.
 Due to weathering it may look worn and old.
 Also the case may be simply that you have a loose post or the like.
-Here are 5 tips for repairing your aging wrought iron fence.
+Here are five tips for repairing your aging wrought iron fence.

-Controlling rust on your wrought iron fence can be done easily using sand paper or emery cloth and a rust neutralizer.
-You may not be able to remove all of the rust on your iron fence but it if you can make a smooth surface to paint on that will be just fine.
+Controlling rust on your wrought iron fence can be done easily using sandpaper or emery cloth and a rust neutralizer.
+You may not be able to remove all of the rust on your iron fence but if you can make a smooth surface to paint on that will be just fine.
 Once you have achieved a smooth surface, apply the rust neutralizer before repainting.

 For a very professional and long-lasting paint job use a paint conditioner mixed in with your primer before you paint.
 Paint conditioners will help by better sealing the surface and making it smoother and more prepared to take a nice even coat of paint.
 Properly getting rid of rust, preparing the fence surface, and repainting the fence will make all the difference when doing your own iron fence repair.

 To achieve the look and finish you want while repainting your wrought iron fence, you should use a good direct-to-metal paint.
 This paint will adhere better directly onto a wrought iron fence and will give a better-looking finish and shine than standard paints.
 Also, when applying paint do not use a paint glove.
 They will tend to leave behind fibers that will stick and be visible on your iron fence.
 Instead, use rubber gloves with a sock turned inside out over them to apply paint.